jmsweng/remote-Si7021-CCS811/README.md

 # Air quality monitor

-Use an ESP8266 to read Si7021 and CCS811 sensors and send data via MQTT in JSON format.
+Use an ESP8266 to read BME280 and CCS811 sensors and send data via MQTT in JSON format.
+Reports every TVOC reading that differs from the previous (1 measurement per second)

 ## Instructions